North Sumatra: Early historic era

-The Earliest Kingdom that was present in the eastern coast of North Sumatra is the Aru Kingdom from the 13th to the 16th century.
-In its height the kingdom was a maritime power, and was able to control the northern part of the Malacca strait.
+The earliest kingdom that was present on the eastern coast of North Sumatra was the Aru Kingdom, which existed from the 13th to the 16th century AD.
+In its height, the kingdom was a maritime power and controlled the northern part of the Malacca strait.
 The kingdom was initially established as a Karo polity.
-The indigenous population practiced native animism as well as Hinduism.
-During the 13th century Islam came to be practiced alongside the existing faiths.
+The indigenous population practiced native animism and Hinduism.
+Starting in 13th century, some also practised Islam.
 Aru's capital was located close to present-day Medan and Deli Serdang.
-The people of the kingdom are believed to have been descendants of the Karo people from the interior of North Sumatra.
+Its people are believed to have been descendants of the Karo people from the hinterland of North Sumatra.

-The Batakland (the area that was close to Lake Toba) was be first mentioned in Zhao Rugua's 13th-century Description of the Barbarous Peoples, which refers to a 'Ba-ta' dependency of Srivijaya.
-The Suma Oriental, of the 15th century, also refers to the Kingdom of Bata, bounded by Pasai and the Aru kingdom, the batak mainly practism animism and cannibalism at that time, it was remain untouched and isolated from foreign culture and kingdoms like Srivijaya and Majapahit.
-Although isolated, the Toba people are established their own kingdoms even though it was only limited to villages, the Bataklands were divided into several kingdoms, which often also entered into ties for defense purposes, but each member was fully independent.
-Of the many kingdoms, the position of the King of Bakkara or known as Sisingamangaraja is considered more important.
-This more important position is due to customs and traditions which regard the area as the place of origin of the Batak people.
-The same thing happened to Nias people on Nias Island, the island remainei isolated during its early era although its people already conducted farming, cultivating, carvings, shamanism and paganism.
+An area near Lake Toba called Batakland (or the Batak Lands) housed kingdoms of Batak people.
+It was first mentioned in Zhao Rugua's 13th-century Description of the Barbarous Peoples, which refers to a 'Ba-ta' dependency of Srivijaya.
+The Suma Oriental, written in the 15th century, also refers to the "Kingdom of Bata" between Pasai and the Aru kingdom.
+The Batak mainly practiced animism and cannibalism and remained isolated from foreign culture and kingdoms like Srivijaya and Majapahit.
+The Toba people divided the Batak Lands into several independent kingdoms, which often entered into defensive alliances.
+Of the many kingdoms, Bakkara and their king or Sisingamangaraja held the most sway due to customs and traditions which consider Bakkara the place of origin of the Batak people.

+The Nias people on Nias Island remained isolated during its early era.
+Its people practised agriculture and cultivation, made art carvings, and adhered to shamanist and pagan practices.